 The Florida spiny lobster has no big, crushing claws, and with all of its meat is in the tail, cooks up nicely on the grill.
 Foodies love to debate on whether to cook the lobster shell up or down.
-Longtime Miramar Beach local and my dad, Tom Guttery, heads to Destin Ice & Seafood for his catch, prefers the grill method, and said, “I like to start them out shell down, it protects the meat.
+Longtime Miramar Beach local and my dad, Tom Guttery, make a b-line to Destin Ice & Seafood for the freshest catch, prefers the grill method, and said, “I like to start them out shell down, it protects the meat.
 Baste them in olive oil and unsalted butter, let them cook 6 minutes up, then flip them over and cook them 2 minutes down.
 The most important thing is not to over cook the tails!”

 Sweet Cream Butter Broiled Spiny Lobster Tails

 4 (6- to 9-ounce) spiny lobster tails, split open in the shell

 ¼ stick unsalted butter, softened at room temperature